-Rochdale Boroughwide Housing Ltd is submitting a planning application for the renewal of housing off Toad Lane in the Lower Falinge area of Rochdale, Greater Manchester (centred on NGR 389485 413830).
-The development proposals allow for the demolition of two maisonette blocks and a public house that have occupied the site since the 1960s, and the construction of 30 new dwellings with enclosed private garden to the rear.
-The new homes will be arranged in 11 blocks around a landscaped area, the delivery of which will cumulatively necessitate considerable earth-moving works.
+Rochdale Boroughwide Housing Ltd is submitting a planning application for the renewal of housing in the Lower Falinge area of Rochdale, Greater Manchester (centred on NGR 389700 413734).
+The development proposals allow for the demolition of several maisonette blocks that have occupied the site since the 1960s, and the construction of new dwellings with enclosed private gardens to the rear.
+The new homes will be arranged around a landscaped area, the delivery of which will cumulatively necessitate considerable earth-moving works.